glemsom/hassio-netbird/netbird-client/DOCS.md

 ### Option: `SETUP_KEY`

 Setup key obtained from the Management Service Dashboard.
-Use this key to connect your homeassistance to your Netbird mesh network.
+Use this key to connect your homeassistance to your NetBird mesh network.

 **If left blank, the client will generate peer registration URL** _Copy/paste the URL from the add-on logs_

 ### Option: `CONFIG_FILE`

-Use `CONFIG_FILE` to fore another path for storing the Netbird configuration _(Default location is often OK.)_
+Use `CONFIG_FILE` to fore another path for storing the NetBird configuration _(Default location is often OK.)_

 ### Option: `ADMIN_URL`